Adjunct Faculty (P)

 Dwight Panozzo is a psychotherapist in private practice in Bergen County, New Jersey.

-Dr. Panozzo received his PhD from NYU Silver School of Social Work in 2011, his certificate in psychoanalysis from the New Jersey Center for Modern Psychoanalysis in 2000, and his MSW from Hunter College in 1990.
+Dr. Panozzo earned his MSW from Hunter College in 1990, his Certificate in Psychoanalysis from the NJ Center for Modern Psychoanalysis in 2000, and his PhD from New York University in 2011.

 Senior Research Coordinator and Clinical Supervisor, NYU McSilver Institute for Poverty Policy and Research